Civil Rights

-The Singleton Schreiber team has successfully handled a broad range of cases to protect and enforce the following civil rights:
+The Singleton Schreiber team has successfully handled a broad range of cases to protect and enforce civil rights.
+Civil rights include:

-The Fourth Amendment generally prohibits government officials from conducting unreasonable searches and seizures, illegal detentions, and false arrests.
-Police brutality, excessive force, and other types of police misconduct fall under this amendment, as do challenges to search warrants and arrest warrants.
+The Fourth Amendment generally forbids government officials from conducting unreasonable searches and seizures, illegal detentions, and false arrests.
+Police brutality, excessive force, and other types of police misconduct fall under this amendment.
+Challenges to search warrants and arrest warrants are also covered by the Fourth Amendment.

 In addition to protecting our right to remain silent in criminal matters and other important rights, the Fifth Amendment requires federal officials to provide due process to individuals, including those who have been arrested or are in federal custody while awaiting trial.
 Under this amendment, for example, federal officials are not allowed to ignore the serious medical needs of arrestees or pretrial detainees.